 The next round of applications for the KKR Small Business Builders program closes on April 7.
 Startups and small businesses are encouraged to apply.

-In the second round of the SBB program, KKR awarded $10,000 each to 52 small business owners across the U.S., Europe, and Asia Pacific, with 25 states across the U.S. represented.
+In the second round of the grant program, 52 small business owners across the U.S., Europe and Asia Pacific received $10,000 each.
 85% of these businesses are owned by women, 60% are owned by Black, Latinx, Asian, or Multiracial individuals, and 31% are owned by veterans or military spouses.